lahirugmg/json-transformation/README.md

 # XML to JSON

-XML(Extensible Markup Language) and JSON(JavaScript Object Notation) are widely used formats for structuring data in web services.
+XML(Extensible Markup Language) and JSON(JavaScript Object Notation) are widely used formats for structuring data for web services.